LuisCald/Python-Code/README.md

 4) Functions and Graphs.ipynb covers code on how to make basic plots.

-5) Linear Regression.ipynb reinforces 1)
+5) Linear Regression.ipynb reinforces 1).
+Shows you how to import an excel sheet, run OLS and printing coefficients from the regression.

 6) Math Equations and Expressions.ipynb

-7) Other Stat Stuff.ipynb
+7) Other Stat Stuff.ipynb shows a biased estimator.

 8) PersonA1-afteralldescriptivestats19756.dta is the dataset I use for 1)